top of page

 Wabi Sabi cannot be found in Botox, heavy make-up, smart phones, simulated wood.
 It is not the neat plaid lawns punctuated by weird, tombstone-like landscape features.

 It is not the newly gooped pavement of big-box stores.
 It is not mass-produced.
 It is not plastic-perfect.
 It doesn't require us to maintain neglected clutter, or to see “…a junk pile through rose-colored glasses.”
-(2)
+(2) It is not a spiritual or material bypass.

 Conception of the Concept

 The concept of Wabi Sabi arose in an environment of opulence, ornamentation and excess.
 Only, then, it was 15th century Japan.
 This aesthetic Zen philosophy involves "deliberate imperfection, appreciating the beauty in a naturally imperfect world.
 It’s about celebrating the beauty of natural flaws”.
-"Wabi" denotes an elegant or rustic simplicity.
-"Sabi" honours the beauty of age and wear.
-(2)

 Repelled by Perfection

-In "The Unknown Craftsman", Japanese art critic Soetsu Yanagi writes, "We in our own human imperfections are repelled by the perfect,” (2)
+Japanese art critic Soetsu Yanagi writes, "We in our own human imperfections are repelled by the perfect,” (2)

 When we're not thinking, we chase perfection, like an unfulfilling drug.
 But, if making designs upon perfection was truly a fulfilling task, or even a possible one, we would not have to keep pursuing it.
 We would be capable of it.